 Common diseases such as heart disease, osteoporosis, depression, and diabetes are common diseases among older adults.
 However, adopting a more active lifestyle can contribute to disease prevention and reduce these diseases’ unpleasant symptoms if you already have them.

-Regular Exercise Improves Brain Function
+Regular Exercise Improves Brain Function for seniors

 According to NCBI research, a healthy body likely means a healthy mind, and seniors who exercise regularly have improved cognitive health.
 In another study from the Alzheimer’s Research & Prevention Foundation, regular exercise reduce the risk of developing Alzheimer’s disease or dementia by nearly 50%.